News

 Carnival spokesperson Julie Leonardi said Miller "was traveling with family who alerted the ship's crew."
 Carnival said its Care Team was supporting the family and that the line had notified the appropriate authorities.

 Law enforcement boarded the ship while it was at Catalina Island to collect information.
+FBI spokeswoman Laura Eimiller said agents were notified of the fall about 5 a.m. and arrived at the ship near Catalina around 8 a.m.
 The FBI is among the agencies investigating the death.
-FBI spokeswoman Lourdes Arocho said agents responded when the ship reached the island, but “more specific details are not being provided at this time” because the investigation remains ongoing.
+FBI spokeswoman Lourdes Arocho said agents responded when the ship reached the island, but "more specific details are not being provided at this time" because the investigation remains ongoing.

-Miller’s family left Carnival Firenze at Catalina and returned home.
-Other guests were taken ashore by tender boats to Avalon during the call, and the ship later continued south toward Ensenada, its next scheduled port.
+Miller's family left Carnival Firenze at Catalina and returned home.
+Tender boats carried other guests ashore to Avalon during the call, and the ship later continued south toward Ensenada.

 Federal inquiry remains open